DCC-EX/dcc-ex.github.io/docs/ex-turntable/getting-started.rst

   If the "myHal.cpp_example.txt" is missing the lines referred to below, or if you receive compile errors that the file "IO_TurntableEX" is missing when attempting to upload the CommandStation software later in this process, this indicates you are using the incorrect version of CommandStation-EX.

-  The zip file containing the correct version of CommandStation-EX should also be attached to the Turntable-EX release.
+  The zip file containing the correct version of CommandStation-EX should also be attached to the |EX-TT| release.

-Before you will be able to test or use Turntable-EX, you need to configure the CommandStation-EX software to load the appropriate device driver.
+Before you will be able to test or use |EX-TT|, you need to configure the CommandStation-EX software to load the appropriate device driver.

 This requires creating or editing the myHal.cpp file in the CommandStation-EX code and uploading it to your CommandStation.

 .. tip::

   It is helpful to have a high level understanding of how device drivers and the HAL works in the CommandStation as explained on the :doc:`/reference/software/hal-config` page.
-However, if that page is more information than you require at this point, then follow the steps below to add the required Turntable-EX device driver and device.
+However, if that page is more information than you require at this point, then follow the steps below to add the required |EX-TT| device driver and device.

 Before continuing, refer to the file "myHal.cpp_example.txt" included with the CommandStation-EX software, and note the following.